-- Nest uses various inputs to observe your day-to-day routine and maintains your HVAC schedule automatically, based on what it learns.
+- Nest uses various inputs to observe your day-to-day routine and uses them to maintain your HVAC schedule automatically, based on what it learns.
 (The company calls this Nest Sense technology.
-We'll cover this in more detail later.
+We'll cover it in more detail later.)

 - While it's actively heating or cooling, Nest displays an estimated time for the system to reach the desired temperature.

 - Nest displays a green leaf any time the thermostat is running at energy-saving settings.
-This can teach you to make energy-saving decisions.
-For example, if Nest has learned that you typically run your AC until the house is 74 degrees Fahrenheit (23.3 Celsius), you could turn up the temperature until you see the green leaf, perhaps at 76 degrees Fahrenheit (24.4 Celsius), to save energy.
+This can help teach you to make energy-saving decisions.
+For example, if Nest has learned that you typically run your AC until the house is 74 degrees Fahrenheit (23.3 Celsius), you could turn up the temperature until you see the green leaf to save energy.
 The leaf will always appear at cooling settings of 84 degrees Fahrenheit (28.9 Celsius) or higher and heating settings of 62 degrees Fahrenheit (16.7 Celsius) or lower, but its threshold will change based on your habits.

 - You can add Nest to any number of thermostats in a multi-thermostat building.
 They will work alongside other thermostats, but note that each of Nest's energy-saving features only applies to the rooms in its sensor range and to the HVAC components it controls.

-- Your Nest account can manage up to 10 Nest devices, whether they're in the same building or at multiple locations.
+- A Nest account can manage up to 10 Nest devices, whether they're in the same building or at multiple locations.

-As we've noted, Nest offers tech-savvy users convenient options for manually programming the thermostat.
-However, Nest was developed for the majority of users who'd rather just turn the dial when necessary.
-For that majority, Nest's VP of Technology, Yoky Matsuoka, offers these tips for teaching your Nest to save energy.
+As we've noted, Nest offers tech-savvy users options for manually programming the thermostat.
+However, Nest was developed for users who'd rather just turn the dial when necessary.
+For that probable majority, Nest's VP of Technology, Yoky Matsuoka, offers these tips for teaching your Nest to save energy.